BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Setup

 Our setup is pretty simple.
-Just create a folder and install Puppeteer for creating a folder and installing libraries, type below the given commands.
+Just create a folder and install Puppeteer.
+For creating a folder and installing libraries, type the below given commands.
 I am assuming that you have already installed Node.js.

 mkdir scraper